 Personally, I love a good fast-food sandwich!
 It’s something good to grab on a trip out with family and friends.

-I particularly love a good Subway sandwich.
 The toasty warmth of a nice Chicken Pizziola, or the heartiness of a Steak ‘n’ Cheese always wins when I’m wondering what to spend my lunch money on.

 When you realize that Subway has stores from Afghanistan to Zambia and thousands more in the middle, they must be doing something right.

 Here we’re going to look at 30 facts about the fast food franchise.